 -

-In the Viewport spaces, find all redirect macros and note down the redirects
+In the viewport spaces, find all redirect macros and note down the redirects (General Configuration > Macro Usage)

 -

-Go to your Confluence's General configuration.
-In the Scroll Sites section, click URL Redirects.
+Go to your Confluence's General configuration > Scroll Sites > URL Redirects.
 Note down all redirects here as well.

 You should also take care to remove any existing CNAME records from your DNS configuration before you proceed.